tektohub/dapp-DeFI/README.md

 Open a console and start your `ganache-cli -b 1` instance

-Open a new console and migrate contracts with `truffle migrate`
+Open a new console and migrate contracts with `truffle migrate` or `truffle migrate --reset`

 Then go to script folder with `cd script/` and run the script to simulate workflow, in order :